 The Kings entered their Smythe Division Semifinals big-time underdogs against the Edmonton Oilers.
 Los Angeles qualified for the playoffs despite only winning 24 games on the season.
 Meanwhile, Edmonton won the division by scoring an NHL record 417 goals during the regular season.

 The Kings scored a huge upset in Game 1 of the series before the Oilers recovered to even the series the following game.
 They dominated the first two periods of Game 3 at the Forum and took a 5-0 lead into the final frame.

 Steve Bozek sent the game into overtime by scoring off a rebound with just five seconds remaining in regulation.
-Daryl Evans scored the biggest goal of his career, just 2:35 into overtime, when his slap shot flies over the shoulder of Grant Fuhr and gives the Kings the improbable victory and 2-1 series lead.
+Daryl Evans scored the biggest goal of his career, just 2:35 into overtime when his slap shot flew over the shoulder of Grant Fuhr and gave the Kings the improbable victory and 2-1 series lead.
 They went on to win the best-of-five series with a 7-4 victory in the fifth and final game.